burkido/burkido/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions for mobile development industry.
-- 🎓 &nbsp; Senior Computer Engineering student.
+- 🎓 &nbsp; Recent Computer Engineering Graduate
 - 💼 &nbsp; Working as a Software Developer Intern at Doğuş Teknoloji.
 - 🌱 &nbsp; Learning more about App Architectures and Android development.
 - ✍️ &nbsp; Wish to learn more about machine learning and backend development.